Add Your Heading Text Here

 Academic Management

-Viv joined KIMEP University as Professor of English and Cultural Studies in August 2019.
-In her capacity as the Research Director for the College of Humanities and Education at KIMEP, she initiated a wide-range of research strategies to define KIMEP more prominently in a global context.
-In October, KIMEP launched five new Research Associations in five disciplinary areas to encourage international research collaborations: http://environmentalresearchassociation.com
+I joined KIMEP University as Full Professor of English and Cultural Studies and Research Director in August 2019.
+In my capacity as Research Director for the College of Humanities and Education, I was responsible for a number of initiatives to promote KIMEP internationally.
+I launched five new Research Associations in five sub-disciplinary areas to encourage international research collaborations.
+As part of the suite of progressive measures a new journal, Language, Culture, Environment, was launched and an annual conference initiated.

-At National Taiwan University, Viv focused her attention specifically on research and teaching strategies.
-She revolutionized teaching in the Department of Foreign Languages and Literatures by designing six to eight new courses every year, both compulsory and elective, for undergraduates and graduates, and by introducing new metacognitive methods of teaching and learning.
+At National Taiwan University, I focused my attention specifically on research and teaching strategies.
+I revolutionized teaching in the Department of Foreign Languages and Literatures by designing six to eight new courses every year, both compulsory and elective, initially for graduates but subsequently for undergraduates as well, and by introducing new metacognitive and student-centred methods of teaching and learning.

-She directed numerous dissertation students, both undergraduate and graduate, and although she encouraged her own Renaissance Studies students to pursue Ph.D. study abroad, she enabled many other N.T.U.-registered Ph.D. students working in broader research areas to succeed.
+I directed numerous dissertation students, both undergraduate and graduate, and although I encouraged my own Renaissance Studies students to pursue Ph.D. study in locations with strong archival resources, typically Cambridge, UCL, Yale and Oxford, I guided many other registered students through their Ph.D. years.

-She was instrumental in setting up collaborative faculty research and teaching groups and directed two in Metacognition and Renaissance Paratext.
-Just prior to her departure she directed the Taiwanese Shakespeare Forum, which organizes conferences, supports workshops and funds faculty research on Shakespeare, and in this capacity she was also a conference organizer for TACMRS.
+I served as a Project Assessor for the Ministry of Science and Technology in Taiwan and participated in a range of recruitment processes, from setting and grading graduate entrance exams through to assessing prospective undergraduate and Ph.D. students and faculty.
+I was instrumental in setting up collaborative faculty research and teaching groups and directed two in Metacognition and Renaissance Paratext.
+Just prior to my departure I directed the International Taiwanese Shakespeare Forum, which organizes conferences, supports workshops and funds faculty research on Shakespeare, and in this capacity I was also a conference organizer for TACMRS.

 Business Management